adamsilver/fdpb/03-Book-A-Flight.md

 Also, when browsers release improvements to native controls, our users get them immediately; they don't have to wait for us to deploy code, freeing us up to solve other problems instead.

 The input is well supported on mobile.
-Here's what it looks like:
+Here's How it might look:

 ![Mobile native date control](./images/mobile-date.png)

 Desktop browser support is not as good.
 Chrome and Edge work well but Firefox, for example, doesn't have any support, although it's on the way.
-Here's what it looks like in Chrome:
+Here's How it might look in Chrome:

 ![Desktop native date control](./images/desktop-date.png)